-The recently-launched govinfo.gov aims to provide free U.S. government information and replaces the GPO’s FDsys website.
+Govinfo.gov aims to provide free U.S. government information and replaces the GPO’s FDsys website.
 Materials are available through a variety of entry points, including collection and A-Z listings.
-Congressional materials are heavily represented, but there also are Presidential materials and some interesting and/or hard-to-find resources, such as the CyberCemetary of Federal Government Websites and the Plum Book.
+Congressional materials are heavily represented, but there also are Presidential materials and some interesting and/or hard-to-find resources, such as the CyberCemetary of Federal Government Websites, the Plum Book, and older agency materials.

 The U.S. Census Bureau collects and parses huge amounts of information on the United States population, including income and poverty, education, race, and health.

 Individual agencies’ websites contain a wealth of information, documents, and links.
 USA.gov lists federal departments and agencies and provides links to their websites.

 State Governments and Courts (all resources below are open access)

 USA.gov is a good place to start looking for a particular state’s government information.

 The National Center for State Courts has compiled judicial branch links for each state.

 Libraries (law or otherwise) have compiled government documents library guides in a variety of jurisdictions.
 Do an internet search for “library guide [state] government documents.”

 For more on Pennsylvania legislative or court documents, see Temple Law Library’s Pennsylvania Legal Research Guide.